What is SSI?

 What should I know about SSI Protections?

-Read our SSI Best Practices and Quick Reference guides for more information on SSI handling, sharing, and destroying procedures.
+Read our SSI Best Practices and Quick Reference guides for a quick introduction to SSI handling, sharing, and destroying procedures.

 - SSI Best Practices Guide for Non-DHS Employees and Contractors